24/7 VALENCIA: 1. Can you tell us something about your upbringing?

 Years later, my brother escorted me to Camarón’s dressing room when I was eleven years old at a flamenco show at ‘Teatre Grec’ in Barcelona.
 “My, Montse, you really have grown up so much since I last saw you!”, he exclaimed with laughter and surprise.

-Regarding flamenco, other important influences would include Tomás Pavón and Pepe Pinto.
+Regarding flamenco as a musical genre…other important influences would include Tomás Pavón and Pepe Pinto.
 I like so many types of music.
 For example, I love Black Music and I would include artists like Whitney Houston and Jennifer Hudson.

 I will be singing, accompanied by a guitarist.
 The plan for the first part of the show is to have traditional flamenco.
 The second part of the show will be more of a fusion, which represents some of my recent work in the studio…